deathworlders/online/content/books/deathworlders/chapter-76-hell-and-high-water/index.md

 And the Grand Army of the Gao was just now getting its alert orders, as were *two* corps from the American army.
 Much the same was playing out across their sister services, and among the Commonwealth allies.
 The alert couldn’t be given too early, or intel might leak to the Hunters.
 Too late, and it wouldn’t matter.
 Timing was everything, in so many things.

-Thank the gods for the extra time they had to train.
+Thank the gods for the extra time they had to train, and thank the mad scientists on their side who made it all possible.
 Everyone on the HEAT was as ready as they had ever been.
-‘Horse had kept his ominous promise, and now the gap between him and the rest of the Beefs was rapidly narrowing to striking range; for the first time *ever,* Julian and even ‘Base could stand up to him honorably in a fight, and Righteous himself was able now to consistently make Warhorse *work* for his victories. *Nothing* in the world seemed to make either of them happier.
+‘Horse had kept his ominous promises, and *nothing* in the world seemed to make him happier.
 He’d improved too, substantially.
 So had everyone else, including team two, who were suiting up and on standby today; they’d likely be deployed before long.
 Even Champion Thurrsto was suited up for today.
 All hands were on deck.

 Because if this mission failed, Gao would likely fall.
 The retaliatory strike from the Hunters would be terrible, and Daar had little doubt there was some poor fuckin’ biodrone somewhere on Gao the Hierarchy could weaponize to terrible, sudden effect.

 A word with his allies was...sensible, therefore.
 Before going all in.
+One last sanity check, before committing everything he had.

 Those had been interesting calls.
 Chambliss was in a sombre mood of late, and he seemed to age a year every week.
 Daar knew why---the man’s country was staggering under a gargantuan financial load, despite the best efforts of their allies to ease it.
 He almost felt like he could *smell* the other reasons, too.
 Whatever had happened, Daar guessed it was the sort of torment only leaders ever got to endure.